fuez/pytracemalloc/doc/index.rst

   total size, number and average size of allocated memory blocks
 * Compute the differences between two snapshots to detect memory leaks

+To trace most memory blocks allocated by Python, the module should be started as early as possible by setting the :envvar:`PYTHONTRACEMALLOC` environment variable to ``1``.
 The :func:`tracemalloc.start` function can be called at runtime to start tracing Python memory allocations.
-To trace most memory blocks allocated by Python, it should be called as soon as possible.

 By default, a trace of an allocated memory block only stores the most recent frame (1 frame).
-To store 25 frames, use ``tracemalloc.start(25)``.
+To store 25 frames at startup: set the :envvar:`PYTHONTRACEMALLOC` environment variable to ``25``, or use ``tracemalloc.start(25)``.

 Websites: